algogz/questions/q/aws-devop-pro.md

 (Oregon) US
 East (N. Virginia) EU (Ireland)
 Asia Pacific (Seoul) Asia Pacific (Mumbai) Asia Pacific (Tokyo) Asia Pacific (Sydney) Amazon Inspector is hosted within AWS regions behind a public endpoint.
-All regions are isolated from each other, and the telemetry and findings for all assessments performed within aregion remaininthatregionandarenotdistributedbytheservicetootherAmazon Inspector locations.
+All regions are isolated from each other, and the telemetry and findings for all assessments performed within aregion rem a in in that region and are not distributed by these rvice too the r Amazon Inspector locations.
 Reference: https://docs.aws.amazon.com/inspector/latest/userguide/inspector_supported_os_regions.html #in spector_supported-regions

 </p></details><hr>